simenandresen/Simulink-Underwater-Robotics-Simulator/README.md

-This simulator is for simulating the dynamics of a Underwater Vehicle-Manipulator system.
+This simulator is for simulating the dynamics of an Underwater Vehicle-Manipulator System (UVMS).
 The simulator is implemented in Matlab/Simulink and is tested for Matlab version 2011a.

 ### Content